zenml-io/blog.zenml.io/_posts/2021-11-26-lazy-loading-integrations-in-zenml.md

 		...
 ```

 In this example, the output of the step is a `tf.keras.Model` and normally, in its barest form, the `materializer_registry` has no `materializer` pre-loaded for this type.
 This is mainly due to the fact that it will not be needed by everybody who will use our tools.
 Making them load a `materializer` for an annotation that they will not need would be a waste of time.
-However, to counteract that, we can keep a track of which **Integrations** you have installed in your environment and activate them upon pipeline execution.
-This way you will have access to the tool within the integration **when it matters.**
+However, to counteract that, we can keep track of which **Integrations** you have installed in your environment and activate them upon pipeline execution.
+This way you will have access to the tool within the integration *when it matters.*

 ## What is in store for the Integrations in the future?